huisunsh/personal-website/content/authors/admin/_index.md

 I am an Assistant Professor of Organization Theory in the [Management Department](https://www.frankfurt-school.de/en/home/research/departments/management.html) at the Frankfurt School of Finance & Management.

-My research focuses on how cognition and language affect organizational strategy-making and network mobilization.
+My research focuses on how cognition and language affect organizational strategy-making, decision-making and network mobilization.
 More information can be found on my CV {{< staticref "files/HuiSUN_CV.pdf" "newtab" >}} {{< icon name="download" pack="fas" >}} {{< /staticref >}}.

-- <u>Cognition X Organization Learning</u>: I combine computational modeling and qualitative methods to understand how to strategize effectively with small histories in highly uncertain environments.
+- <u>Cognition X Organization Learning</u>: I combine computational modeling and qualitative methods to understand how to organize and strategize effectively in the face of disruptive technologies and regulatory turbulences.
-- <u>Cognition X Network Mobilization</u>: I study how individuals' mental organization of their social networks affects their mobilization of network resources.
+- <u>Cognition X Network Mobilization</u>: I study how individuals' mental organization of their social networks affects their mobilization and conferral of network resources.

 As a mixed-methods scholar, I combine quantitative, qualitative, computational, and experimental methods.
 You can find resources on automating surveys (Javascript), interactive network analysis (R), and network learning experiments (Python) on my [Github](https://github.com/huisunsh).